Entabeni Epilepsy Laboratory

 The success rate for seizure control in temporal lobectomy is variable:

 Therefore more than 85% of patients will enjoy a marked improvement in seizure control.
 Most will be on less medication after surgery.
-Approximately 20% of persons who are seizure-free are able eventually to discontinue anti-epileptic medication.
+Approximately 20% of persons who are seizure-free are able eventually to discontinue antiseizure medication.

 Copyright | Disclaimer